wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 1.7 =
+1. New single-graphic article tools format
+2. Improved admin UI with links to Conductor console
+3. Minor bug fixes and tweaks

 = 1.6.2 =
 1. Allow users to update address from plugins page